ApiLogicServer/Docs/docs/Logic-Why.md

 !!! pied-piper ":bulb: TL;DR - n-fold Reduction of Backend Logic With Spreadsheet-like Rules"

-        For transaction systems, backend multi-table constraint and derivation logic is often nearly *half* the system.
-API Logic Server automates such logic with unique **spreadsheet-like rules**, declared in Python, extensible with events as needed.
+        For transaction systems, backend **multi-table constraint and derivation logic** is often nearly *half* the system.
+API Logic Server automates such logic with unique **spreadsheet-like rules**.
+Declared in Python, debug with your IDE, extend with Python events as needed.

-        Rules are 40X more concise than code, and can improve quality.
+        Rules are **40X more concise than code**, and can improve quality.

 ## Problem: Code Explosion